What Are Pollinators?

 They use their long thin beak to suck out the nectar in the bloom!

-The flowers are attracting birds, butterflies, and bees and entice pollination.
+The flowers attract birds, butterflies, and bees and entice pollination.
+They live their roles as nature intended.

 Sounds sexy to me!
+And why not?

-I bet that you have wonderful stories about your gardens.
-I would like to hear all about the joy your garden gives you.
+I would love to hear all about the joy that your garden gives you.

 This was a very informative and entertaining.
 I enjoyed how you enter twined education and humor.
 I also enjoyed all of the beautiful pictures you included.
 We live in the hocking hills area in Ohio and I wondered what kind of flowers would you recommend us planting around here to help the birds?